yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

 Morover with AMD specific intrincs such as **__builtin_nontemporal_load**, we can pass through L2 cache for data we don't need to visit again.
-Details will be revealed in V4 release.

 <br />